namarrgon/xchecklist/docs/XchecklistUserManual.md

 Each checklist starts with the `sw_checklist`.
 This statement specifies the title of the checklist, and optionally the name, under which it appears in the XChecklist's menu (when the optional part is missing, the menu item is not created).
 This way the entry points of multi-page checklists are accessible via menu, without cluttering the menu with the interim pages.

 `sw_checklist:Checklist name`
 `sw_checklist:Checklist name:Menu name`
 The checklist itself can contain several types of statements:

-`sw_item`
-normal checklist item - spoken by copilot, checkable both manually and automaticaly
+* `sw_item` normal checklist item - spoken by copilot, checkable both manually and automatically

-`sw_iteminfo`
-checklist item, checkable only by fulfilling the condition
+* `sw_iteminfo` checklist item, checkable only by fulfilling the condition

-`sw_itemvoid`
-noncheckable checklist item; ignored by copilot
+* `sw_itemvoid` non-checkable checklist item; ignored by copilot

-`sw_remark`
-remarks spoken by copilot (no condition, non-checkable)
+* `sw_remark` remarks spoken by copilot (no condition, non-checkable)

-`sw_show`
-when no checklist is displayed and a condition is fulfilled, the checklist pops up
+* `sw_show` when no checklist is displayed and a condition is fulfilled, the checklist pops up

-`sw_continue`
-designates which checklist should come next, when the current one finishes
+* `sw_continue` designates which checklist should come next, when the current one finishes

-`sw_rcolsize`
-specifies the size of the right column of the checklist
+* `sw_rcolsize` specifies the size of the right column of the checklist

 ## sw_item